arambalakjian/DataObject-as-Page-Filter/README.md

 class ProductCategory extends DataObjectAsPageCategory {
+    //Listing Page Class
 	private static $listing_page_class = 'FilteredProductListingPage';

+	//Class Naming (optional but reccomended)
 	private static $singular_name = 'Category';
 	private static $plural_name = 'Categories';

+    //Category Relation
 	private static $belongs_many_many = array(
 		'Product' => 'Product'
 	);
 }
 ```

+# Tempalting
+There is no styling on any of the filters by default.
+Have a look in the templates folder for examples of how to structure the markup and then just override these templates in your theme folder.